Strategy and Product and the Rotational Development Program

-Strategy and Product (SP) and the Rotational Development Program (RDP)* are closely connected — every full-time hire will spend their first year rotating through a number of Jane Street teams to dive deep into the day-to-day happenings and structure of the firm.
+Every full-time hire will spend their first year rotating through a number of Jane Street teams to dive deep into the day-to-day happenings and structure of the firm.

-The one-year rotation is aimed at accomplishing a few things: (1) helping new SP hires gain context about our business and understand how all the pieces fit together, (2) providing a centralized learning and development curriculum for new joiners, and (3) developing connectivity across various areas of the firm.
+The first is helping new SP hires gain context about our business and understand how all the pieces fit together.
+The second is to take part in a centralized learning and development curriculum, and the third is to develop connectivity across various areas of the firm.
 This inter-group familiarity is extremely valuable as individuals navigate existing and emerging project streams.

 SPs are expected to remain flexible and focus on improving existing business lines or helping shape new ones at varying levels of complexity and scope.
 This work generally will involve a combination of “Strategy” and “Product” contributions.
 We’ve loosely defined strategy-related work as involving deeply tactical team coverage and process analysis, while product-related work encompasses prioritization, project scoping, and in-depth coordination of stakeholders.